 The Big Picture: Why and How

-The AAUP has been changing in recent years and we are adapting our legal structures to ensure that we continue to comply with applicable IRS and Department of Labor regulations.
-Expert outside counsel have advised that we can best ensure compliance by restructuring AAUP – changing it from a simple 501(C)(3) charitable organization to three conjoined legal entities: a Section 501(C)(3) public charity, a Section 501(C)(6) professional organization, and a Section 501(C)(5) union.
+The AAUP has been changing in recent years and we are adapting our legal structures to ensure that we comply with applicable IRS and Department of Labor regulations.
+Expert outside counsel have advised that we can best ensure compliance by restructuring AAUP – changing it from a 501(C)(3) charitable organization to three conjoined legal entities: a Section 501(C)(3) public charity, a Section 501(C)(6) professional organization, and a Section 501(C)(5) union.
 It is expected that restructuring will also allow the more vigorous pursuit of fund-raising, legislative lobbying at federal and state levels, program development and union-related activities.

 How will restructuring change the AAUP?

 The major change is that the collective bargaining support and fundraising functions will each be split off into separate entities that will coordinate their work with the AAUP.
 The AAUP is a professional association, and it has the same name, mission, staff, membership and governance as it did previously.
 Moreover, the organization will continue to provide leadership on issues of academic freedom, shared governance, and institutional due process; publish Academe and various other materials; offer training programs; and lobby at the federal and state levels.
 The collective bargaining support functions will continue, but through a separate union (the AAUP-CBC) rather than through the AAUP.
 The development activities, both fundraising and seeking grants, will move to the AAUP Foundation.
 As the following FAQs will show, the relationship of individual members to the AAUP, and much else about the AAUP’s operations, will remain unchanged.